untra/factorio-bad-chest/README.md

 ---

-The mod also adds a Resource Scanner that can help detect places to build.
+The mod also adds a Resource Scanner that can help detect places to build, and identify enemy forces and placed train rails across areas of the map.

+The scanner is also configurable through the circuit network.

 ![Resource Scanner](docs/scanner.png)